mingxuan-he/predict_future_sales/README.md

-# predict_future_sales
+# Predict Future Sales
-Kaggle machine learning competition: Predict future sales
+Kaggle machine learning competition: https://www.kaggle.com/c/competitive-data-science-predict-future-sales/

+Project Overview:

+Objective: Use time series data to predict total sales for every product and store in the next month for the 1C company.